Groningen-rb/RPS/README.md

 Points for this bonus:

-* When two teams or more implement it: winning team gets 7 points.
+* When two teams or more implement it: winning team gets *7 points*.
-* When only one team implements is: it gets 2 points extra.
+* When only one team implements is: it gets *2 points* extra.